sedward5/hugo-markdown-validation/README.md

 # Hugo Content Validator

 A Python-based project designed to **validate content files in a Hugo site**, ensuring your Markdown files have valid image references, shortcodes, and internal page links.
 This project includes a custom GitHub Action to automate the validation process on every push or pull request.
+More details in this [blog post](https://sedward5.com/iba-cocktail-challenge).

 ## Features